bluerobotics/bluerobotics.github.io/fathom/index.md

 2. Be sure to tin the ends of the conductors prior to installing the tether into your vehicle.

-3. Firmly attach the tether to your vehicle by following the [strain relief tutorial](#strain-relief) or some other method.
-The tether can twist the penetrator loose if you do not provide strain relief
+3. Firmly attach the tether to your vehicle by following the [strain relief tutorial](#strain-relief) or some other method that prevents the tether from pulling directly on the tether penetrator.
+The tether can twist the penetrator loose if you do not provide strain relief.

 # Specifications